Boating Safety Tips

 - Even the most experienced boaters can learn from boating safety courses.

 - As of Jan.
-1, 2021, all operators of motorized vessels on California waterways who are 40 years of age and younger are required to carry a lifetime boater card.
+1, 2023, all operators of motorized vessels on California waterways who are 50 years of age and younger are required to carry a lifetime boater card.
 By 2025, all operators of motorized vessels will be required to carry one regardless of age.

-- Conduct a Vessel Check:
+- Conduct a vessel check:

-- Make sure you have the right safety equipment on board your boat such as life jackets, flares, navigation lights, a horn or whistle, and a first aid kit.
+- Make sure you have the right safety equipment onboard your boat such as life jackets, flares, navigation lights, a horn or whistle, and a first aid kit.

-- Wear a Life Jacket:
+- Wear a life jacket:

-- Everyone should wear a properly fitted US.
-Coast Guard-approved life jacket when in or near the water.
-You never know when an accident may happen, and a life jacket can help save you until search and rescue help can arrive.
+- Everyone should wear a properly fitted U.S. Coast Guard-approved life jacket when in or near the water.
+You never know when an accident may happen, and a life jacket can help save you until search-and-rescue help can arrive.

 - In swift water, even the strongest swimmers may be easily overwhelmed.
 By the time a person is struggling in the water, a rescue is extremely unlikely and places the rescuer at risk.

-- Avoid Alcohol:
+- Avoid alcohol:

 - Do not drink and boat.
 Alcohol continues to be the leading known contributing factor in recreational boating deaths in the United States.

-- It is against the law in California to operate a boat or water ski with a blood concentration (BAC) of 0.08% or more.
+- It is against the law in California to operate a boat or to water ski with a blood alcohol concentration (BAC) of 0.08% or more.
 Officers may arrest boaters with a BAC less than 0.08% if conditions are deemed unsafe.

-- Actively Supervise Children:
+- Actively supervise children:

 - Actively supervise children in and around open bodies of water, giving them your undivided attention.
 Do not assume that someone is watching them.